pdjr-n2k/TMP106/README.md

    because it does not yet support remote configuration over the NMEA bus.

+   __TMP108__ connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
+   The module has an NMEA LEN of 1.

 2. The module supports the LM335Z temperature sensor which is widely used in industry.
 Packaged versions of the sensor are available from marine suppliers.